JohnCoene/javascript-for-r/_book/1-02-basics.md

 #> [1] TRUE
 ```

-JavaScript, on the other hand, does have scalar types, more often than not we will want to convert the vectors of length one to scalar types rather than arrays of length one.
-To do so we need to use the `auto_unbox` argument in `jsonlite::toJSON`, we'll do this most of the time we have to convert data to JSON.
+JavaScript, on the other hand, does have scalar types; more often than not we will want to convert the vectors of length one to scalar types rather than arrays of length one.
+To do so we need to use the `auto_unbox` argument in `jsonlite::toJSON`; we'll do this most of the time we have to convert data to JSON.

 ```r